imbadal/JS-Practice/README.md

 # JS-Practice
-Thais Contains the JS programming concepts
+This Contains the JS programming concepts